|Best overall||My Weigh KD8000 Kitchen Scale||SEE IT||

 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn more ›

 The best kitchen scale elevates a regular kitchen to a full-blown bakery.
 Cooking is an art, but baking is a science.
 You can add a pinch of this and a fistful of that when cooking, but accurate measuring is a must for baking cakes, bread, pastries, and pies.
 And it turns out tried-and-true volume measurements (gallons, cups, teaspoons, etc.) are anything but true.
 If you measure wrong, or have some remnants stuck to the sides and bottom of your measuring device, your baked goods may turn out as baked awfuls.
 Inaccuracy leads to frustration, but an electronic kitchen scale eliminates mishaps by showing accurate readings in every unit of food measurement needed.
 Plus, it makes it incredibly easy to use one bowl for mixing an entire recipe as you zero out the scale for each new addition to the party.
 Cooking scales have come a long way since the days of shaky seesaw balancing contraptions.
 Today’s baking scales are digital wonders that offer rechargeable batteries, unique features, speedy measuring, and fun designs.

-- Best kitchen scale for experienced bakers: My Weigh KD8000 Kitchen Scale
+- Best overall: My Weigh KD8000 Kitchen Scale

-- Best kitchen scale for big families: Polder KSC-348 Digital Kitchen Scale
+- Best for big families: Polder KSC-348 Digital Kitchen Scale

-- Best kitchen scale for apartment bakers: Taylor 11-Pound Digital Food Scale
+- Best for beginner bakers: Taylor 11-Pound Digital Food Scale

-- Best kitchen scale for interior designers: Escali Primo P115C Precision Kitchen Food Scale
+- Best design: Escali Primo P115C Precision Kitchen Food Scale

 Factors to consider when shopping for the best kitchen scale